-In this article, we take a closer look at some of the most interesting facts about the Meidum Pyramid, one of the oldest structures in the country with a remarkable history.
+In this article, we take a closer look at some of the most interesting facts about the Meidum Pyramid, one of the oldest pyramids in Egypt with a remarkable history.

 1. The pyramid is located just south of modern-day Cairo